-We have weekly meetings at seven o'clock on Sanday evening either in the Gothic Chapel or in one of the fraternity houses.
+We have weekly meetings at seven o'clock on Sunday evening either in Burdick Hall or in one of the fraternity houses.

 Discussion groups meet where the men live, and follow a course outlined by the International Committee.
-It is hoped that a distinguished speaker, or social or usiness matters will bring the whole Association together about once a month.
+It is hoped that a distinguished speaker, or social or business matters will bring the whole Association together about once a month.